UberClifford/BepiPred3.0-Predictor/README.md

 # BepiPred3.0-Predictor
 BepiPred3.0 predicts B-cell epitopes from ESM1-b encodings of proteins sequences.
-The ESM-1b transformer is intergrated in this repository, so no create this separately.
+The ESM-1b transformer is intergrated in this repository, so no need to create this separately.
 ## Usage

 ### Setting up virtual environment